JosephMcArthur/Open-Leadership-Workshop/Open Leaders Workshop.md

 * Rufus acknowledges us all for turning up!
 * His name is Rufus rufus pollock.
 Been a researcher / activist - now he says "social entreuper". founded & run OK
 * Grew up on a farm, mum doesn't know what he does, had 7 dogs & 3 cats.
 * Iryna / Era: Only had one cat.
 Worked in the open space for about 6 years.
-Before that worked in print companies / banks / .
-Led ckan for years, which now powers 25 different nation states.
+Before that worked in print companies / banks.
+Led CKAN for years, which now powers 25 different nation states.
 Cares about decentralising tech (runs decentralise.org).
 * Mentions coachability (like landmark)
 * Default to private
 * Safe space